Professional pest control services in Leonard, Texas

 Do I need rodent exclusion work on my Leonard home?

 Rodent exclusion makes sense in Leonard when a technician finds active entry points during inspection — gaps around rooflines, utility penetrations, garage door seals, or foundation weep holes.
 For homes with confirmed mouse or rat activity, sealing those entries is the only long-term fix; bait and traps alone just churn through a population that keeps re-entering.
-Romex quotes exclusion separately from routine service, and the scope depends on the size of the home, roof type, and number of access points found during the free inspection.
+Romex quotes exclusion separately from routine service, and the scope depends on the size of the home, roof type, and number of access points found during the no-obligation assessment.

 What factors affect pest control pricing in Leonard?